Dude-0313/SSD_ResNet50_PyTorch/README.md

 This is a PyTorch **SSD-Resnet50** implementation based on the GitHub post from Viet Nguyen.
 The implementation has been modified to support a Custom dataset in CoCo format and to support newer versions of pycocotools.

 The dataset used is the Blood Cell dataset from Kaggle (https://www.kaggle.com/datasets/paultimothymooney/blood-cells).
 The dataset has 3 classes (WBC,RBC and Platelets).
-The dataset has the below structure :
+The dataset has below structure :

 customcoco_dataset
   |